dmachard/go-dnscollector/README.md

 ## Examples:

-When starting DNS-collector, you must provide a configuration file with the `-config` option.
 You will find below some examples of configuration to manage your DNS logs.

 - [Capture DNSTap stream and backup-it to text files](https://dmachard.github.io/posts/0034-dnscollector-dnstap-to-log-files/)